Austrian Cultural Forum New York

 The Austrian Cultural Forum New York (ACFNY) is one of Austria's two cultural representation offices in the United States; the other is in Washington, D.C.
 It is part of the worldwide network of Austrian Cultural Forums overseen by the Austrian Federal Ministry for European and International Affairs.

 History

 ACFNY was founded as the Austrian Institute in 1942 in New York City by Austrian immigrants to the United States for the purpose of preserving and disseminating Austrian culture.
-One of the leading figures of that time was émigré Irene Harand, who served as the Institute's Vice President.
+One of the leading figures of that time was émigré Irene Harand, who served as the institute's vice president.

 In 1963, it opened offices at its current location at 11 East 52nd Street in Manhattan, as the official cultural representation office of the Austrian federal government.
 In 2002, the institution, now called the Austrian Cultural Forum, moved into a new building at the location of its former townhouse.

 ACFNY is a division of the Austrian consulate in New York.
-Michael Haider, an Austrian diplomat, has been its director since October 2018.
-His predecessors include Christine Moser, Andreas Stadler, Christoph Thun-Hohenstein, Wolfgang Waldner, Peter Marboe, Fritz Cocron, and Wilhelm Schlag.
+Susanne Keppler-Schlesinger has held the position of Director of the Austrian Cultural Forum New York since September 2022.
+She is an Austrian career diplomat.
+Her predecessors include Michael Haider, Christine Moser, Andreas Stadler, Christoph Thun-Hohenstein, Wolfgang Waldner, Peter Marboe, Fritz Cocron, and Wilhelm Schlag.